pereszlenyi/aoc2022/README.md

 * In Lisp, `((`everything`)` `(`is in`)` `(`parentheses`))`.
 * Lisp uses a [*prefix notation*](https://en.wikipedia.org/wiki/Polish_notation) which means that `1 + 2` is written as `(+ 1 2)`.
 * [Linked list](https://en.wikipedia.org/wiki/Linked_list) is the major data structure and code is also represented as lists.
+* Unlike [Fortran](#day-1-fortran) and [COBOL](#day-2-cobol), Lisp code doesn't have to be compiled.
+The lisp [interpreter](https://en.wikipedia.org/wiki/Interpreter_(computing)) can directly execute the code in the source file.
+* The Lisp interpreter can also be run in interactive mode.
+This mode is a [command-line interface](https://en.wikipedia.org/wiki/Command-line_interface):
+We can input Lisp expressions which are evaluated and the result is printed.
+In Lisp, this is called the [read-eval-print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
 * The following functions are all used to check for equality: `equal`, `eql`, `eq`,`=`, `equalp`, `string-equal`.

 ### Solution for [Day 3: Rucksack Reorganization](https://adventofcode.com/2022/day/3) [&#128194;](day_03)